ballerina-platform/ballerina-distribution/examples/websocket-client-ssl-tls/websocket_client_ssl_tls.md

 # WebSocket client - SSL/TLS

-A WebSocket client configured with SSL/TLS configurations connects or interacts with a WebSocket service over an encrypted TLS connection(WSS).
-Provide the `secureSocket` configurations to the client to initiate a WSS connection.
+The WebSocket client secured with SSL/TLS connects to a given SSL/TLS-secured WebSocket server(WSS).
+To enable SSL/TLS, provide the `secureSocket` configurations to the client.
+Use this to interact with TLS-encrypted WebSocket servers.

 ::: code websocket_client_ssl_tls.bal :::